IBM/docker101/lab3.md

 # Summary

 In this lab, you got an introduction to problems that come with running container with production such as scheduling services across distributed nodes, maintaining high availability, implementing reconciliation, scaling, and logging.
-We used docker swarm to address some of these issues, that is the built-in orchestrator for the docker engine.
+We used the orchestration tool that comes built-in to the Docker Engine- Docker Swarm, to address some of these issues.

 Key Takeaways
 - The Docker Swarm schedules services using a declarative language.
 You declare the state, and the swarm attempts to maintain and reconcile to make sure the actual state == desired state